vstbg/vstbg/README.md

 - 📫 How to reach me **vstoinevbg@gmail.com**

-- ⚡ About me **I enjoy reading about technology, economics and self-development.**
+- ⚡ **I enjoy reading about technology, economics and self-development.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">